: WaterCan/Eau Vive

 Financing, Girls' involvement, and post-construction monitoring.

-By Water for People Posted on Tue 03 Dec 2013, over 10 years ago
+By Water for People Posted on Tue 03 Dec 2013, about 11 years ago

 Dear friends at Water Can,